thejimbirch/hmp/wp-content/plugins/wordpress-seo/readme.txt

 * **[Premium]** Automatic internal linking suggestions: write your article and get automatic suggested posts to link to!
 * **[Premium]** An orphaned content filter to detect posts that have no links pointing towards them!
 * **[Premium]** SEO workouts to make working on your site as easy as ABC.
 These SEO workflows will get your site into shape in no time!
+* **[Premium]** **New!** Yoast SEO Premium comes with a new word complexity feature that gives you actionable feedback on using difficult words.
+This feature is in beta and English only for now.
+* **New!** Yoast SEO Free and Premium come with a new inclusive language analysis that helps you write inclusive content.
+This feature is opt-in and English-only for now.

 #### KEEP YOUR SITE IN PERFECT SHAPE